 There is also a new developed zoo in Kemaman which offers many variety of wildlife for the tourists and locals.
 It is also the first zoo in east coast region of Peninsular Malaysia.

-There is a sport stadium in Kemaman.
-The public sport stadium is located in the Mak Chili area and can be used with permission from the local council (Majlis Daerah Kemaman).
-For those whose love to kayaking, there are spots which rent a kayak on hourly basis in Bakau Tinggi.
+There is a mini sport stadium in Kemaman, besides kayaking, in Bakau Tinggi.
 For windsurfer or kite surfer, you can make use of all Kemaman public beaches (Teluk Kalung, Pantai Penunjuk, Geliga and others) which was also provide place for beach soccer.

 Nasi Dagang is glutinous rice, white or pinkish, cooked in coconut milk and served with fish curry, cucumber, pickle and coconut sambal.
 More recent accompanying items include chicken and seafood cooked in curry.Various confectionery type and traditional food is here.
 With side dish way cake, bepang, saggong, anthill flour, layer cake, akok, muffin, and ketupat palas.